Bible Study Lesson

 - The passage starts with Jesus entering Capernaum again.
-So, What did Jesus do on his first visit to Capernaum?
+So, what did Jesus do on his firstvisit to Capernaum?
+(Mark 1:21-34)

-- Scribes (Teachers of the Law) were present there to test him or check him.
+- The Teachers of the Law were also present to test Jesus.

-- Jesus was preaching the word of God to them.
+- Jesus was preaching the Word of God to them.
+(Mark 2:2)

-Q. Who do you think, were these four men?
-What was their motive?
+- Who do you think, were these men who brought the paralytic man?
+What was theirmotive?

-- They could be friends, relatives or family members to the Paralytic man.
+- They could be friends, relatives or family members of the paralytic man.

 - They wanted their friend to be healed.

-- The Paralytic man’s situation seemed to be very critical from the urgency or extreme measures which they took.
+- The paralytic man’s condition seemed to be very critical from the extreme measures they took, to bring him to Jesus.

-Q. Visualize their conversation, when they saw that there was no room.
-Imagine yourself into that situation.
+- Verbalize their conversation, when they saw that there was no room in the house.

-- “Well, we did our party by bringing him here” or
+- “Well, we did our part by bringing him here.”

 - “We will come early next time Jesus is in the town.”